rebelsky/csc207b/_labs/iterators.md

 ### Exercise 1: Anonymous comparators

-Using either `java.util.PriorityQueue` or `BuiltinPriorityQueue`, create a priority queue of strings that is ordered by string length.
+Write a new class with a `main` method that creates a priority queue of strings that is ordered by string length, adds a few strings, and then remove sthe strings.

-(Two strings with equal length should be compared alphabetically.)
+You may use either `java.util.PriorityQueue` or `BuiltinPriorityQueue` for your priority queue.

-Use an anonymous inner class to build the comparator.
+You should use an anonymous inner class to build the comparator for the priority queue.
+If your `compare` method is presented with two equal-length strings, it should compare them alphabetically.

 ### Exercise 2: Iterating queues